kiconiaworks/igata/README.md

 # igata README

-This project provides a inference infrastructure for easily preparing and deploying a trained model and wrapping the model in a way that easily allows input/output to various services (for example: SQS, S3, DyanamoDB)
+This project provides a inference infrastructure for easily preparing and deploying a trained model and wrapping the model in a way that easily allows input/output to various services (for example: SQS, S3, DyanamoDB).

+The goal is to separate where/how data is stored with how it's processed.

 ## Usage